-Hello!
-I am Tristan Karch, a Ph.D. student at Inria in the Flowers team under the supervision of Pierre-Yves Oudeyer and Clément Moulin-Frier.
-I am working on Grounding Language Agents and Curiosity-driven exploration.
+I conducted my Ph.D. at Inria in the Flowers team under the supervision of Pierre-Yves Oudeyer and Clément Moulin-Frier.

 I have a diverse academic background ranging from Mechanical Engineering to Machine Learning.
 I started by completing a BSc and MSc at Ecole Polytechnique Fédérale de Lausanne (EPFL) in Switzerland, where I specialized in Computational Fluid Dynamics (CFD) and Computational Science.
 I also followed a joint master’s degree program with the Institut Supérieur de l’Aéronautique et de l’Espace (ISAE-Supaero) in Toulouse, France and graduated from the Data and Decision Sciences progam.

 After my studies I moved to New York to join the Innovation Lab of BNP Paribas, a major french bank.
-I was working on implementing state of the art Natural Language Processing models in order to understand legal language.
+I was working on implementing state of the art Natural Language Processing models, adapting them to legal language.

-Since october 2019, I joind the Flowers team at Inria Bordeaux as a PhD sutdent under the supervision of Pierre-Yves Oudeyer.
+Since october 2019, I joind the Flowers team at Inria Bordeaux as a PhD candidate under the supervision of Pierre-Yves Oudeyer and Clément Moulin-Frier.